GuizhanCraft/InfinityExpansion2/README.md

 - **Output interval**: The amount of machine runs required to produce output.
 (Range: 1 ~ 3600)

 For example, if a machine has a tick rate of 10 and an output interval of 20, the machine runs and consumes energy every 5 seconds (10 ticks), and produces output every 100 seconds (200 ticks).

+## Credits

+Thanks to Mooy1 for creating the original InfinityExpansion plugin.

+Thanks to everyone who helped me with the programming issues I had.
+Thanks to everyone who provided suggestions, ideas and feedbacks (including those who submitted PRs to InfinityExpansion).
+Thanks to everyone who tested the plugin during development.